-Persons who have valid medical marijuana recommendations often get arrested because police officers sometimes misinterpret the law, overstep or abuse their authority, or simply misinterpret a given situation.
+Police officers routinely arrest persons who have valid medical marijuana recommendations because officers don’t fully understand the law, overstep or abuse their authority, or simply misinterpret a given situation.
 This can result in criminal prosecutions, the seizure of money and property, and serious disruptions to the lives of law-abiding citizens.

 If you have been arrested for or charged with possession of marijuana, possession with intent to sell, transportation, sales, or any other drug offense, you need an attorney you can trust to fight hard, defend your rights, and defend your case.
 Call the Law Office of Samuel Lasser at 415.373.4000 for a free consultation.